helix-editor/helix/README.md

 myself agreeing with most of kakoune's design decisions.
 For more information, see the [website](https://helix-editor.com) or [documentation](https://docs.helix-editor.com/).

-All shortcuts/keymaps can be found [in the documentation on the website](https://docs.helix-editor.com/keymap.html).
+All shortcuts/keymaps can be found [on the website](https://docs.helix-editor.com/keymap.html).

-## 🎁 Features
+## ✨ Features

 - Vim-like modal editing
 - Multiple selections